A Guide to the Open Internet

 - 4A free and open internet promotes innovation.

-- 5A free and open internet is more trustworthy and honest.
+- 5A free and open internet promotes the spread of ideas.

-- 6A free and open internet drives businesses.
+- 6A free and open internet drives entrepreneurship.

-- 7A free and open internet protects the freedom of speech.
+- 7A free and open internet protects freedom of speech.

 Without an open internet, big corporations would have tight control over how we access websites and services.
 Please do your part to keep the internet a cornerstone of freedom and opportunity.